nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 ### Keep it Flexible

 Try to give users options to customize their experiences.
-- Allow users to change appareance settings such as light and dark mode, font sizes.
+- Allow users to change appearance settings such as light and dark mode, font sizes.
 - Let users choose if they are right handed or left handed and adjust the UI accordingly.
 - Give people options to opt in or opt out of various types of notifications instead of grouping them under one "Notifications" toggle.
 - Allow users to specify information density if possible.